-Topical administration of anhydrous glycerin to the eyes of human subjects with edema of the superficial layers of the cornea resulted in reduced edema and improved visualization.14 Pain and/or irritation have occurred following administration of glycerin to the eye.
+Topical administration of anhydrous glycerin to the eyes of human subjects with edema of the superficial layers of the cornea resulted in reduced edema and improved visualization.
+Pain and/or irritation have occurred following administration of glycerin to the eye.

-Glycerin (100%) was not irritating when administered to the eyes of human subjects (n not specified).2 There was a strong burning and stinging sensation, with tear production, but no injury was observed.
+Glycerin (100%) was reported to be non irritating when administered to the eyes of human subjects (n not specified).
+There was a strong burning and stinging sensation, with tear production, but no injury was observed.
 No further information was provided.